e4och/js-101/README.md

 ### addEventListener

-This method is used to add an event listener to an html element
+This method is used to add an event listener to an HTML element

 >💡 **We can add multiple event listeners to an element**